10 Most Affordable Cities to Live in California

 San Francisco now outranks Manhattan as the most expensive real estate market in the U.S.; with a $1 million budget you may be limited to homes under 1,000 square feet.

-But if you look beyond the best-known cities, you will find many communities where you can own a piece of the Sunshine State and stay within your budget.
+But if we look beyond the best-known cities, we will find many communities where you can own a piece of the Sunshine State and stay within our budget.
 Many of these offer not only affordability, but also low crime rates, good employment opportunities, housing availability, recreational opportunities and educational facilities.

 Here is our list of the 10 most affordable cities in California.